Transparent (TV series): Production

 Soloway said that they hoped to use the series to explore ideas of gender identity through a "wounded parent being replaced by a blossoming femininity" and that they pictured Tambor as Maura when writing the character.

 Soloway, the writers, and the cast developed, workshopped, and rehearsed both seasons with consulting producer Joan Scheckel at Joan Scheckel Filmmaking Labs.

-As part of the making of the show, Soloway enacted a "transfirmative action program", whereby trans applicants were hired in preference to cis ones.
+As part of the making of the show, Soloway enacted a "transfirmative action program", whereby trans applicants were hired in preference to non-trans ones.
 Over eighty trans people worked on the show, including Zackary Drucker and Rhys Ernst, trans consultants and co-producers.
-However, the main character Maura was played by the cis male actor Tambor.
-Soloway said the casting of a cis male in this type of role is unacceptable and they would not make the same casting decision again because of how trans women would feel about watching a cis male portrayal.
+Despite this, the main character Maura was played by Tambor, a man.
+In 2014, when the show debuted, Soloway defended their casting choice, citing Tambor’s “ability to embody a sort of very dignified feminine way of being.”
+However, in 2016, Soloway recanted this perspective, saying that casting a man as a trans woman is unacceptable and that no one should make the same casting decision again, citing such a decision as an "insult" to trans women.

 In 2014, Our Lady J was chosen as the first openly trans person to be a writer for the show.
 All the bathrooms on set were gender-neutral.

 The original pilot made available in February 2014 (with Gillian Vigman in the role of Tammy) was partly reshot after the series was approved.

 On November 19, 2017, Tambor quit the show amidst sexual harassment allegations made against him.